dan-nagle/h2m/README.txt

 4)   KNOWN ISSUES

-Warnings are not yet implemented for C features which have no Fortran equivalent.
+Warnings are not yet fully implemented for C features which have no Fortran equivalent.
 Note that names in Fortran may not begin with an underscore, "_" but this is legal in C.